fhendrikx/solo86-ROM/README.md

 # SoloROM

-This repository contains the code and tools required to build Solo86 ROM code in C and Assembler.
+This repository contains the code and tools required to build Solo/86 ROM code in C and Assembler.
+This repository contains a generic "template" that can be used to build ROM images for Solo/86.

 ## Building SoloROM